Robinhood covered calls: options trading fees, platform review. Instructions on how to set up, buy, and sell covered calls on Robinhood.

 The Role of Probabilities (Delta)

-In short, you want to know the probability that your short call will expire without value.
+In short, you want to know the probability that your short call will expire worthless.
 Whether you want a 60% probability of success with a higher earning potential or a 90% chance of success with less premium earned, there is an easy way to choose the best call for your strategy.

 The Role of Time (Theta)